 Nebije Salihi shed tears of joy and expressed her gratitude for the well-equipped full-sized van that will be vital in transporting her sons, “I am so happy that I am shaking on the inside,” she said.

-Since the hurricane, 81 truckloads of relief supplies have been delivered to New York and New Jersey and we’ve held multiple community outreaches that helped thousands of families — we’re not finished helping.
+Since the hurricane, 81 truckloads of relief supplies have been delivered to New York and New Jersey and we’ve held multiple Community Events that helped thousands of families — we’re not finished helping.

 We have distributed 22 truckloads of building materials that are being used by relief partners for reconstruction of damaged homes.
 In addition to providing relief supplies, work is underway to provide gap funding to displaced families like the Salihis who are rebuilding in the New York and New Jersey areas.

-“We’re still engaged in helping survivors of Sandy recover and rebuild,” says Ron Showers, director of community engagement.
-“We held Community Outreaches in Long Island in 2013 to provide relief to families still struggling to recover and will continue those efforts next year.”
+“We’re still engaged in helping survivors of Sandy recover and rebuild,” says Ron Showers, Director of Community Engagement.
+“We held Community Events in Long Island in 2013 to provide relief to families still struggling to recover and will continue those efforts next year.”